Gravitational renormalization of quantum field theory: Geometrical gravity in QFT

 \subsection{Gravity in propagators}

-Inspired by the previous considerations, we formulate the following basic prescriptions for defining a ``gravitationally renormalised'' QFT: \begin{description} \item[A1)] perturbative QFT defined by Feynman diagrams is a viable approach to particle physics for energies $\mu$ below a cut-off $\Lambda\gg E_{\rm exp}$; \item[A2)] in a (one-particle irreducible) Feynman diagram with $N$~internal lines, each virtual particle is described by a Feynman propagator $G_{\{k_i\}}^{(\Lambda)}(x,y)$ corresponding to the space-time generated by the other $N-1$ virtual particles in the same graph with momenta $k_i$ ($i=1,\ldots,N-1$) and constrained according to~{\bf A1}; \item[A3)] Standard Model results are recovered at low energy, $\mu\lesssim E_{\rm exp}\ll\mpl$. \end{description}
+Inspired by the previous considerations, we formulate the following basic prescriptions for defining a ``gravitationally renormalised'' QFT: \begin{description} \item[A1)] perturbative QFT defined by Feynman diagrams is a viable approach to particle physics for four-momenta $\mu$ below a cut-off $\Lambda\gg E_{\rm exp}$; \item[A2)] in a (one-particle irreducible) Feynman diagram with $N$~internal lines, each virtual particle is described by a Feynman propagator $G_{\{k_i\}}^{(\Lambda)}(x,y)$ corresponding to the space-time generated by the other $N-1$ virtual particles in the same graph with momenta $k_i$ ($i=1,\ldots,N-1$) and constrained according to~{\bf A1}; \item[A3)] Standard Model results are recovered at low energy, $\mu\lesssim E_{\rm exp}\ll\mpl$. \end{description}

 Several comments on the above guidelines are in order.
-First of all, we explicitly introduced a cut-off in {\bf A1}, having in mind that our approach is not meant to be the final theory of everything, but should rather be regarded as a computational recipe.
+First of all, we explicitly introduced a cut-off in {\bf A1}, having in mind that we are not trying to build the final theory of everything, but rather formulate a computational recipe.
+It cannot indeed be excluded that our approach is just equivalent to more standard perturbative QFT methods, and that our modified matter propagators just reproduce the same effects obtained in the limit when infinitely many graviton exchanges are included in graphs like the one in Fig.~\ref{loopwg}.
 A second, essential, simplification was introduced in {\bf A2}, in that each virtual particle is treated like a test particle in the space-time generated by the other particles, its own gravitational backreaction thus being neglected~\footnote{Let us note in passing that this somewhat parallels a perturbative result of non-commutative QFT, according to which there is no tree-level correction to the commutative case~\cite{szabo}.}.
 Another consequence of {\bf A2} is that integration over momenta inside loops can now be viewed as also purporting a (quantum mechanical) superposition of (virtual) metrics, and there is hope that this can smear the usual divergences of~\eqref{GF} out (as was shown in Ref.~\cite{ford} for particular gravitational states).